 The History Of The Rock Of Cashel, Ireland

-According to the legend, it is said to have originated in the Devil’s Bit, a mountain that lies 30 kilometres north of Cashel, when St. Patrick banished Satan from a cave which resulted in the Rock’s subsequent landing in Cashel.
+According to the legend, it is said to have originated in the Devil’s Bit, a mountain that lies 30 kilometres north of the town, when St. Patrick allegedly banished Satan from a cave, which resulted in the Rock’s subsequent landing in Cashel.
 The medieval complex is also renowned for the fact that it was the site of the King of Munster’s conversion to Christianity by St. Patrick in the 5th century AD.

-Once the seat of the Kings of Munster during the early Middle Ages in Ireland, the Rock of Cashel is now one of the most popular Irish touristic attractions, gathering on an annual basis hundreds of thousands of tourists from all around the world.
+Once the seat of the Kings of Munster during the early Middle Ages in Ireland, the Rock of Cashel is now one of the most popular Irish touristic attractions, gathering hundreds of thousands of tourists from all around the world on an annual basis.

 The Rock of Cashel, known in Irish as ‘Carraig Phádraig’, used to be the seat of the Kings of Munster for several centuries prior to the Norman invasion of Ireland.
-During the early Middle Ages, the Kingdom of Munster was periodically threatened and assaulted by the maritime incursions of the Norsemen.
+Prior to the arrival of the Normans, the Kingdom of Munster was periodically threatened and assaulted by the maritime incursions of the Norsemen during the Viking Age as well.

 At the round of the 12th century, Muirchertach Ua Briain, the then ruling King of Munster, decided to donate his fortress located on the Rock to the Church.
 The architectural complex has a remarkable uniqueness, blending together picturesque Celtic artistic elements nowhere else to be found in Europe.